Beijing North railway station

 Beijingbei (Beijing North) railway station (北京北站 (Běijīngběi Zhàn)), formerly known as Xizhimen railway station (西直门站 (西直門站, Xīzhímén Zhàn)), is a railway station in Beijing.
 It was built in 1905 as one of the original stations on the Jingzhang railway (part of the old Beijing–Baotou railway).

 On October 31, 2016, the station closed for renovation.
-On December 30, 2019, the station becomes the terminus of the high-speed Beijing–Zhangjiakou intercity railway, which is a section of Beijing-Baotou passenger-dedicated line.
+On December 30, 2019, the station became the terminus of the high-speed Beijing–Zhangjiakou intercity railway, which is a section of Beijing-Baotou passenger-dedicated line.

 Renovation

 The station was closed from November 1, 2016 to December 30, 2019.
 After the renovation began, the Line S2 terminus changed to Huangtudian railway station and all other China Railway train's terminus changed to Changping North railway station.
 From September 30, 2020, Beijing North railway station became the southern terminus of Huairou–Miyun line.

 Public transportation

 Beijing Subway

 Beijing North railway station is located just outside Xizhimen station on Line 2, Line 4 and Line 13 of the Beijing Subway.